Skip to content

 The travel model includes the phased, fiscally-constrained 2019-2050 RTP roadway and transit projects and the official traffic analysis zone (TAZ)-level socioeconomic forecasts for the Region.
 WFRC and MAG have calibrated the model’s parameters to reflect local travel behavior patterns reported in the Utah Travel Study household survey (trip rates, trip lengths, time of day of trip, mode of travel, etc.) and validated the model’s results with observed travel conditions (transit ridership, roadway volumes, and roadway speeds) for the model’s base year, 2015.
 Additional processes, including external review, are used to validate the reasonableness of future year travel projections.

-To request a copy of the current TDM, please contact Suzie Swim.
+To request a copy of the current or previous model, please contact Suzie Swim.

 Real Estate Market Model

-The current shared WFRC/MAG Real Estate Market Model (REMM) version is 2.x.
-The WFRC/MAG REMM relies on best available resources to project future residential and employment-related development activity using the UrbanSim modeling platform.
+The Real Estate Market Model (REMM) relies on best available resources to project future residential and employment-related development activity using the UrbanSim modeling platform.
 In order to accurately model future years, REMM is first calibrated to best reflect the base year of the adopted RTP, currently 2019.
 Critical inputs to REMM’s consideration of available land and profitability of new and redevelopment activity include:

 • A region-wide parcel land use and valuation database;